near/NEPs/specs/Standards/FungibleToken/Core.md

 /* CHANGE METHODS on receiving contract */ /****************************************/

-// This function is implemented on the receving contract.
+// This function is implemented on the receiving contract.
 // As mentioned, the `msg` argument contains information necessary for the receiving contract to know how to process the request.
 This may include method names and/or arguments.
 // Returns a value, or a promise which resolves with a value.
 The value is the
 // number of unused tokens in string form.
 For instance, if `amount` is 10 but only 9 are